 THE FOUNDERDoctor Francis LEFEBURE

-- Former Physician at the School Health Services
+- Former Physician at the French School Health Services.

-- Gold Medal and prize at the ‟Lépine” contest
+- Gold Medal and 1st Prize at the French ‟Lépine” Contest, in 1963, for his device: the Alternophone.

-- Vermilion Medal at the International Inventors Fair,
+- Vermilion Medal at the 1st Invention Fair-Contest, in 1967.

-- Silver Medal at the International Inventors Fair, Brussels,
+- Silver Medal at the 1st International Invention Fair-Contest, in 1973.

 His father, a lawyer, ran a magazine treating thermal and touristic law.
 He attended the Lycée Louis Le Grand, the high school (or secondary school) which produced the greatest number of famous French men.
-All his life, Dr Lefebure kept a fond memory of his Science teachers.
+All his life, Dr. LEFEBURE kept a fond memory of his Science teachers.
 At the age of 17, he attended the ‟P.C.N.”
-(Physics, Chemistry, Natural Sciences), which served as a preparatory year before the study of Medicine.
+(Physics, Chemistry, and Natural Sciences), which served as a preparatory year before the study of Medicine.

 He graduated among the first of several hundred students, even though he was the youngest.
 At the age of 13, simultaneous to his academic studies, he started to express an interest in methods of personal development, in yoga and spiritual sciences.
-This was mainly due to the fact that Dr Lefebure lived in the famous ‟Latin Quarter” of Paris which, at the time, was the only place where bookshops specialized in that domain could be found.
+This was mainly because D. LEFEBURE lived in the famous ‟Latin Quarter” of Paris which, at the time, was the only place where bookshops specialized in that domain could be found.

 That early research was greatly facilitated by his mother, who, knowing his interest in these subjects, would search out and collect all the best books for him.